Usability testing questions: How to write and ask effective UX questions

 Asking the right questions in usability testing is vital.
 In this chapter, we share examples of usability testing questions to ask before, during, and after the test, and best practices to keep in mind to get effective results.

 There are two ways to gather info with a usability test: observing participants completing pre-defined tasks, and asking participants usability testing questions.

 While the former serves as the core of your usability test, questions are a great way to get feedback on specific elements and pain points of your design.
 Often with user testing, there are one or two aspects in a test prototype that as a designer you’re particularly keen on validating.
 Asking questions can prompt a user to reflect on certain parts of the user experience and voice their feedback.

-And outside the test itself, usability testing questions allow you to know the person behind the user.
+And outside the test itself, usability survey questions allow you to know the person behind the user.
 Which demographic they’re in, how familiar they are with technology, and what they think of your product overall are useful bits of info that add context and detail to your results.

-What is the purpose of usability testing questions?
+What’s the goal of usability testing questions?

 Like with all research and testing, usability questions help you understand the what, why, and how of your product—and its user.
 Some of the ways usability questions can help are:

 - Gain feedback from real users

 - Learn whether the product works as expected